WoodWing/enterprise-integration-guide/web-services-guide/ent-services-api/workflow-dialogs.md

 the GetDialogResponse-&gt;Dialog elements).

 Clients do not worry about server criteria, so they pass 0 (zero) or a valid Dossier ID for any object type, including Dossier objects.
 Let’s assume that Enterprise Server 8.0 supports Dossier-in-Dossier relations.
-When a 7.x client is talking to a 8.0 server, the Dossier property will then be shown in the dialog, and will work well.
+When a 7.x compliant client is talking to a 8.0 server, the Dossier property will then be shown in the dialog, and will work well.

 Let’s assume that for Enterprise Server 8.0 the CopyTo dialog supports the Dossier property.
-Any 8.0 client passes a value for
+Any 8.0 compliant client passes a value for
 DefaultDossier parameter and the server returns the Dossier property, which is shown in the dialog.
 The client then passes the chosen Dossier ID (by end user) through the CopyObjects service.
-But, when a 7.x client is talking to a 8.0 server, the DefaultDossier parameter is set to nil, and *no* Dossier property is shown.
-And vice versa, when a 8.0 client is talking to a 7.x server, the client passes a value for DefaultDossier parameter, but the server does not return the Dossier property, and so it is not shown in the dialog.
+But, when a 7.x compliant client is talking to a
+8.0 server, the DefaultDossier parameter is set to nil, and *no* Dossier property is shown.
+And vice versa, when a 8.0 compliant client is talking to a 7.x server, the client passes a value for DefaultDossier parameter, but the server does not return the Dossier property, and so it is not shown in the dialog.